Odd entanglement entropy in $\text{T}\bar{\text{T}}$ deformed CFT$_2$s and holography: deformed thermal 2 and holography

 The first order correction due to $\mu$ in the OEE of a single interval in a \ttbar{} deformed \cft{2} at a finite temperature $1/\beta$ may now be computed from \cref{coee_sg_int} by reverting back to the coordinates involving $\ell, L$ and implementing the bipartite limit $L\to\infty$ as follows

 The technical details of the integrals necessary to arrive at \cref{coee_sg} from \cref{coee_sg_int} have been provided in \cref{app_sg}.
-Note that the second term on the right hand side of \cref{coee_sg} represents the divergent part of the OEE for a single interval.
+Note that the second term on the right hand side of \cref{coee_sg} represents a divergent piece in the OEE for a single interval.
+Essentially, the quantity inside the parenthesis of the second term is the leading order correction to the entanglement entropy of the interval $A\cup B_1\cup B_2$.
+In the bipartite limit $L\to\infty$, this represents the entanglement entropy of the entire system and hence should be vanishing.
+The IR divergence is an artifact of placing a cutoff in a continuum field theory\footnote{Similar divergences are observed in the usual CFT$_2$ in its vacuum state.
+The entanglement entropy for a single interval of length $\ell$ at zero temperature is given by $\frac{c}{3}\log \left(\frac{\ell}{\epsilon}\right)$ \cite{Calabrese:2004eu}, which diverges logarithmically as $\ell\to \infty$.}.